 I believe preschool can provide children with a solid foundation for a lifetime of learning, and it sets them up for a positive experience about school.
 I look forward to helping children discover and learn about the world around them.
 I am available Mondays and Wednesdays for appointments and visits, and I would love to show you what our program has to offer.

 Tammy Marroquin, Executive Assistant/Office Manager – Previous to her hiring she served fifteen consecutive years as the elected District Clerk in a small west Texas community.
 She worked for Fisher County for over 17 years before deciding to move to the beautiful Texas hill country.
 During her professional career she has also been employed as a chief deputy clerk for tax assessor, administrative assistant to a school district, a legal assistant and has even spent time working as a banker teller.
 During this time she has accumulated many hours of continuing education pertaining to these administrative positions.

 Growing up as the daughter of a preacher Tammy has always been an active church member, but never in her wildest dreams imagined that this association would lead her to CLUMC.
 God truly has a plan for us all!

-When Tammy’s not working she enjoys spending time with her best friend and husband Chris, as well as their family; son Andrew and wife Mara, daughter Sara and husband Andy, daughter Madison and husband Nathaniel, and four grandchildren, Aiden, Aubrey, Ella Kate and Hunter.
+When Tammy’s not working she enjoys spending time with her best friend and husband Chris, as well as their family; son Andrew and wife Mara, daughter Sara and husband Andy, daughter Madison and husband Nathaniel, and five grandchildren, Aiden, Aubrey, Ella Kate, Hunter, and Audrey Faith.
 Tammy’s family brings so much joy and happiness to her life that she revels in every chance she gets to spend with them.
 She loves rag quilting, traveling, reading, listening to her son in laws band, and spending time at the lake.

 Tammy is extremely excited to be a part of CLUMC, and looks forward to her future as a productive member of the staff.
 She treasures the fellowship that she shares daily with like minded Christian followers, and she appreciates the value of great friendships! firstname.lastname@example.org